 BISLEY TODAY

-Bisley is a small, pretty, and very friendly village in the Gloucestershire Cotswolds, ten minutes from Stroud (of which, more below) and roughly twenty minutes from Cheltenham, Cirencester (named best place to live in the South West by The Times in March 2023 - see the screenshot at the bottom if you are not a Times subscriber*), and Gloucester (see the map at the bottom).
+Bisley is a small, pretty, and very friendly village in the Gloucestershire Cotswolds, ten minutes from Stroud (of which, more below) and roughly twenty minutes from Cheltenham, Cirencester (named the best place to live in the South West by The Times in March 2023 - see the screenshot further down), and Gloucester (expand the map at the bottom of the page).

 You can see some photographs of the village and the surrounding countryside on this page of our website.
-There are more pictures of the village on this outside website, and photos (including fascinating historical images) are often posted on the village Facebook page.
+There are more pictures of the village on this outside website, and photos (including fascinating historical images) are often posted on the Bisley History Group's Facebook page.

 We're regularly named in lists such as ‘Ten Stunning Villages to Visit in the South Cotswolds' and ‘Ten Best Places to Live in the Cotswolds', but we're a bit of a secret and (as the first article says) we're not really on the tourist trail.

-We have two pubs (though The Bear Inn is currently closed and awaiting a new landlord), a post office and store, two churches (C of E and Roman Catholic), a primary school, a village hall with regular events, an ancient and famous annual flower show and fête, various b&bs (see ‘WHERE TO STAY' on the menu above), a world-famous novelist, and a thriving social scene.
+We have two pubs, a post office and store (as of August 2024 the store is currently and, we hope, temporarily closed, but Granny Dotty's Deli at The Bear and the Farm Shop have stepped into the breach), two churches (C of E and Roman Catholic), a primary school, a village hall with regular events, an ancient and famous annual flower show and fête, various b&bs (see ‘BISLEY HOLIDAYS' on the menu above), and a thriving social scene.
 (We also had an outdoor music festival until coronavirus intervened - we hope it will be back one day.)
+Superman lives on the edge of the village; a world-famous novelist lives just below the Wells.

 You can see some photographs of the village and the surrounding countryside on this page of our website.
-There are more pictures of the village on this outside website, and photos (including fascinating historical images) are often posted on the village Facebook page.
+There are more pictures of the village on this outside website, and photos (including fascinating historical images) are often posted on the Bisley History Group's Facebook page.

 We're regularly named in lists such as ‘Ten Stunning Villages to Visit in the South Cotswolds' and ‘Ten Best Places to Live in the Cotswolds', but we're a bit of a secret and (as the first article says) we're not really on the tourist trail.

-We have two pubs (though The Bear Inn is currently closed and awaiting a new landlord), a post office and store, two churches (C of E and Roman Catholic), a primary school, a village hall with regular events, an ancient and famous annual flower show and fête, various b&bs (see ‘WHERE TO STAY' on the menu above), a world-famous novelist, and a thriving social scene.
+We have two pubs, a post office and store (as of August 2024 the store is currently and, we hope, temporarily closed, but Granny Dotty's Deli at The Bear and the Farm Shop have stepped into the breach), two churches (C of E and Roman Catholic), a primary school, a village hall with regular events, an ancient and famous annual flower show and fête, various b&bs (see ‘BISLEY HOLIDAYS' on the menu above), and a thriving social scene.
 (We also had an outdoor music festival until coronavirus intervened - we hope it will be back one day.)
+Superman lives on the edge of the village; a world-famous novelist lives just below the Wells.

 Stroud

-The trouble - if you would like to move to Bisley - is that houses don't appear on the market very often, and when they do they have tended to sell very quickly.
+The trouble - if you fancy moving to Bisley - is that houses don't appear on the market very often, and when they do they can be expensive and often sell very quickly.

 There are a couple of huge commons on the hills overlooking the town, a small theatre (The Cotswold Playhouse), a Vue cinema, an annual art trail round the town and surrounding villages, and live music at The Sub Rooms, The Prince Albert and The Goods Shed.

-It has often been named as the best place in the country in which to live, most recently in 2021* (by the Sunday Times); we're not aware of the ‘array of Michelin starred restaurants' mentioned by Country Living (though the Michelin Guide lists a number of restaurants in Cheltenham, 25 minutes away), but there are one or two decent curry houses, The Retreat, Curio Lounge, Simpson's award-winning chippy, Fat Toni's pizza place, and the famous Woodruffs Organic Café.
+It has often been named as the best place in the country in which to live, most recently in 2021* (by The Sunday Times); we're not aware of the ‘array of Michelin starred restaurants' mentioned by Country Living (though the Michelin Guide lists a number of restaurants in Cheltenham), but there are one or two decent curry houses, The Retreat, Curio Lounge, Simpson's award-winning chippy, Fat Toni's pizza place, and the famous Woodruffs Organic Café.
+Dan Chadwick, who owns the wonderful Woolpack at Slad has recently opened Juliet in town.

 (*In April 2022, Stroud was named one of the eight runners-up in the South West regional section of the same competition.)